iamkanishka/Typescript-Concepts/Readme.md

 5. Type Assignmemt and Type inference.
 Assign type directly to variable while declaring.
 Typescript.
 6. Object Types in the Typescript.
 Decalring the type for the object in the Typescript.
 7. Array Types in Typescript.Define the types of the array as _ in the typescript.
+8. Tuples in the Typescript.Lets learn the tuples data type in the typescript language.